ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 3 : Use console.log() to display the current year
 # Question Number 4 : Create two variables for first and last name concatenate and log them
 # Question Number 5 : Track the value of Variable by logging it before and after updating
-# Question Number 5 : Use console.error() to stimulate an Error Message
+# Question Number 6 : Use console.error() to stimulate an Error Message
-# Question Number 5 : Log the square of the number 12 to the console
+# Question Number 7 : Log the square of the number 12 to the console
+# Question Number 8 : Print the type of a variable holding the value true